bbenetskyy/XamarinCountryPicker/README.md

 ## What are there?

 * All available countries.
-Not hardcoded - all gets generic.
+Not hardcoded - all get's generic.
 * SVG for each country from `ttps://hatscripts.github.io/circle-flags`.
 * Country codes also not hardcoded, all gets from NuGet via ISO Region Name.
 * Built-in Search by Country Name.